skills-dev/copilot-code-review/.github/steps/1-step.md

 ### ⌨️ Activity: Ask Copilot for a review

-Lets add a simple banner feature for teachers to make announcements and then ask Copilot for feedback.
+Let's add a simple banner feature for teachers to make announcements and then ask Copilot for feedback.

 1. In VS Code, create a new branch with the following name.